dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 If every machine needs to go via an auth provider anyway, then we might be able to flatten the actor branch hierarchy.

 So all machines would be tied to a single repo, and they would have arbitrarily many sessions.
+Or, each one could be its own repo, where it was spawned by a gateway repo.

 Actor ids would be another repo again - the Actors repo - which requires cooperation with at least 1 authProvider.
 If a machine is unauthed, then it just stays as an unauthed machine.
 Authed means that more than one machine can act as a single actor.

 Unauthed machines make a temporary actor, where this actor is merged when they auth.
+But it is really just copying over the contents ?

 Advantage is that the machine session never moves, so all the things the machine sessions did, still remain with the exact same PID.